-For the toughest stains, such as coffee, sweet drink, egg yolk or fat stains...
-Absorb as much liquid as possible before using Sommière soil.
+For the toughest stains, such as coffee, sugary drinks, egg yolk or fat stains...
+Absorb as much liquid as possible before using China clay.

-It is necessary to intervene quickly on the stain by sprinkling widely, then let it act for 2 or 3 hours before gently rubbing the wool with a sponge (not a brush!).
+It is necessary to intervene quickly on the stain by sprinkling widely, then let it react for 2 or 3 hours before gently rubbing the wool with a sponge (not a brush!).

-The trick to older tasks is to heat it with a hair dryer before dusting with Sommière soil.
+The trick for older stains is to heat it with a hair dryer before dusting with China clay.

-Once done, and if necessary, clean with Marseille soap or black soap as previously indicated, after vaccuming your rug.
+Once done, and if necessary, clean with Marseille soap or black soap as previously indicated, after vacuuming your rug.

-At last, if your favorite cat or pet has made its needs on your felt rug, sparkling water, especially the Perrier, which is the most gasified water, can fight off the stain and its smell.
+Finally, if your favorite cat or pet has relieved itself on your felt rug, sparkling water, especially Perrier, which is the most gasified water, can fight off the stain and smell.

-You have to let it work until the gas brings the stain to the surface.
-The older the stain, the more you have to let it work.
+You have to allow it to react until the gas brings the stain to the surface.
+The older the stain is, the longer you will have to allow it to react.

 Finally, sponge and shampoo with Marseille soap or black soap if needed.